- November 25, 2015

 "Five: Guardians of David" is a Digital Deluxe Edition action-RPG, heavily influenced by Diablo, set in ancient Canaan.
 This edition includes a soundtrack by industry veterans and a concept art book in PDF format.
 Lead and play as five heroes, battling across exotic locales filled with rich cultures, characters, and artifacts.

-- The gameplay allows for switching between five characters, adding variety and depth to combat and strategy.
+- The gameplay allows for switching between five characters, adding variety and depth to combat.

-- The game suffers from numerous bugs, including pathfinding issues and broken sequences that can disrupt gameplay.
+- The game is plagued by numerous bugs, including pathfinding issues and broken sequences that can disrupt gameplay.

-- There is a lack of character customization and progression, as players cannot influence how their characters develop beyond acquiring abilities.
+- There is a lack of character progression and customization, as players cannot influence how characters develop beyond abilities.

 story

-144 mentions Positive Neutral NegativeThe game's story, centered around the biblical figure King David and his mighty men, is presented through engaging comic book-style cutscenes and voice acting, which many players found innovative and visually appealing.
+288 mentions Positive Neutral NegativeThe game's story, centered around the biblical figure King David and his mighty men, is presented through engaging comic book-style cutscenes and voice acting, which many players found innovative and visually appealing.
 However, critiques arose regarding the inclusion of fabricated characters and elements that diverge from the original biblical narrative, leading to mixed feelings about its authenticity and depth.
-While some players appreciated the unique approach to storytelling and the integration of biblical references, others felt the gameplay and narrative coherence suffered from awkward execution and repetitive mission objectives.
+While some players appreciated the unique approach to a well-known story, others felt the gameplay and story execution were lacking, resulting in a somewhat disjointed experience.

 “The storyline is engaging and according to the scriptures.”